Actifio/AGMPowerCLI/GCBDR.md

 ## Timeouts

-There are two timeout considerations:
+There are three timeout considerations:

 ### TCP timeout